Frequently Asked Questions

 How much will I pay at the pharmacy?

 Generics are covered 100% after the Health Reimbursement Account (HRA) has been exhausted.
-You will pay the full cost of a brand name or specialty drug while you are in your remaining deductible.
-Brand name medications have a co-pay of $40 per 30-day supply after the HRA and remaining deductible have been met.
-Specialty medications have a co-pay of $150 per 30-day supply after the HRA and remaining deductible have been met.
-Pharmacy co-pays accumulate towards the maximum out-of-pocket.
+You will pay the full cost of a brand name or specialty drugs while you are in your remaining deductible.
+Once you exhaust your HRA and your deductible.
+Once you exhaust your HRA and your deductible is met, brand name and specialty medications are covered at 80%.
+You are responsible for the remaining 20%, up to $150 for a 30-day supply.
+Pharmacy coinsurance accumulates towards the maximum out-of-pocket.

 What is a Deductible?